meolow/win11-setup/README.md

 - Create a folder called `fastfetch`
 - Download the `config.jsonc` and `ascii.txt` from this repo
 - Paste them into the `fastfetch` folder

+If you want to replace the ASCII art make sure to keep the $2-$9 in the `ascii.txt` file but you can get ASCII art from [here!](https://emojicombos.com)

 ## 🖼️ Wallpaper Engine
 **⚙️ Installation:**